youyanggu/covid19-forecast-hub-evaluation/README.md

 ### Summary

-We then run a separate script that summarizes all the evaluations from above.
+We call `summarize_evaluations.py` to summarizes the individual evaluations generated from above.

 #### Summarize all projections with 4 weeks ahead forecasts
 ```